grpc/proposal/A42-xds-ring-hash-lb-policy.md

 cannot use the aggregation rules used by most LB policies (e.g., those used by the `weighted_target` policy) as-is.
-Instead, it has two differences in how it handles `TRANSIENT_FAILURE`, both of which are motivated by ensuring that the `ring_hash` policy will work properly as a child of the `priority` policy.
+Instead, it has two differences in how it handles `TRANSIENT_FAILURE`, both of which are motivated by ensuring that the `ring_hash` policy will report reasonable connectivity state transitions to its parent (which today is always the `priority` policy but might at some point in the future be the channel itself).

 The `priority` policy essentially has an ordered list of child policies and will send picks to the highest priority child that is currently reporting `READY` or `IDLE`.
 This means that for `ring_hash` to function as a child of the `priority` policy, it needs to report `TRANSIENT_FAILURE` when its subchannels are not reachable.
-However, because `ring_hash` attempts to connect only to those subchannels that pick requests hash to, there are likely to be some subchannels that never attempt to connect and are reporting state `IDLE`, which means that under the normal aggregation rules, the `ring_hash` policy would never report `TRANSIENT_FAILURE`.
+However, `ring_hash` attempts to connect only to those subchannels that pick requests hash to, and if the first subchannel fails to connect, it then sequentially attempts to connecto to subsequent subchannels in ring order, so it may take a very long time for all of the subchannels to report `TRANSIENT_FAILURE` instead of `IDLE`.
+Under the normal aggregation rules, that means that the `ring_hash` policy would take far too long to report `TRANSIENT_FAILURE`.
 And more generally, if `ring_hash` has only attempted to connect to a small subset of its subchannels, it cannot truly know the overall reachability of all of the subchannels.
 To address these problems, the `ring_hash`